 The EHIC or UK GHIC doesn’t always cover the full cost of treatment.
 For instance, it won’t cover the cost of getting you home in an emergency.
 So it’s important to have the right travel insurance even when travelling in the EU.

 You still need an EHIC or UK GHIC because your insurance company might not cover the cost of treatment that the card covers.
 If you try to claim in full, they might say you should have had the EHIC or UK GHIC.

-There are a couple of countries in the European Economic Area that do not accept EHIC or GHIC, these are:
+Some countries within the European region do not accept EHIC or GHIC, these are: